What Are Mean, Median, and Mode?

 How do I calculate mean, median, mode in Excel?

-Use =AVERAGE() for mean, =MEDIAN() for median, and =MODE() or =MODE.MULT() for mode in Excel or Google Sheets.
+Use =AVERAGE() for mean, =MEDIAN() for median, and =MODE.MULT() for mode in Excel or Google Sheets.
+The legacy MODE() function only returns the first mode it finds and silently discards the rest, which means multimodal datasets get misreported unless you switch to MODE.MULT().

 When should I use mean vs median?